Big Mama dune during sunrise

 And there you have it!
 If these 18 incredible experiences, with the accompanying photos doesn’t have you adding Namibia to the top of your bucketlist, then i’m not sure what will!

-We have now travelled to over 40 countries around the world and Namibia definitely holds a spot in our top 3!
+We have now travelled to over 45 countries around the world and Namibia easily holds a spot in our top 3!
 We hope this list of amazing things to do in Namibia helps inspire you to go explore this African hidden gem!

 Looking for more travel inspiration?